bellackn/ansible-collection-homelab/README.md

       vmid:

 You can specify the VMID for the container that you want to create.
-If you don't set this, the next available ID will automatically picked.
+If you don't set this, the next available ID will be automatically picked.
 If the specified ID is already taken, the play will fail.

 Example Playbook
 ----------------